The HRV (heart rate variability) - Everything you need to know!

-As an active athlete or someone interested in health, one hears more and more often about the so-called heart rate variability.
-But not only laymen are increasingly interested in HRV, also the number of scientific articles is constantly increasing:
+As an active athlete or someone interested in health, you hear more and more often about the so-called heart rate variability (HRV).
+But not only laymen are increasingly interested in HRV, the number of scientific articles is also constantly increasing:

 What is heart rate variability?

-HRV describes the change in the intervals between 2 heartbeats.
-It is measured in milliseconds (the thousandth of a second).
-The greater the variability (i.e. the more different the individual distances are from each other), the better.
+HRV describes the change in the intervals between every 2 heartbeats.
+It is measured in milliseconds (i.e. one thousandth of a second).
+The greater the variability (that means, the more different the individual distances are from each other), the better.
 Here you can see how HRV is calculated from an ECG:

 Why is greater variability better?

-You want more detailed information?
-Have a look at our webinar on the basics of heart rate variability: https://www.youtube.com/watch?v=ZAq5VdPkSt0 (only in German)
+You want even more detailed information?
+Check out our webinar on the basics of heart rate variability here:

-The first documented use of heart rate variability dates back to the Chinese physician Wang Shu-ho in the 3rd century AD, who recognized even then that a very regular heartbeat is evidence of poor health.
-He recognized: "If the heartbeat is as regular as the woodpecker's knocking or the trickling of the rain on the roof, the patient will die within 4 days".
-At that time, the sensitive intuition of an experienced physician was necessary to recognize this condition.
-Today, 1700 years later, there are extremely accurate HRV measurement devices.
+The first documented use of heart rate variability dates back to the Chinese physician Wang Shu-ho in the 3rd century AD who recognized even then that a very regular heartbeat indicates poor health.
+He recognized, "If the heartbeat is as regular as the knock of the woodpecker or the drip of the rain on the roof, the patient will die within 4 days."
+At that time, the delicate intuition of an experienced physician was necessary to recognize this condition.
+Today, 1700 years later, there are extremely accurate HRV measurement devices for this purpose.

 HRV is primarily used in two areas: sports and health: